-At least 51 dead after torrential rain, floods in Spain’s Valencia region
+At least 62 dead after torrential rain, floods in Spain’s Valencia region

 “We were trapped like rats.
 Cars and trash containers were flowing down the streets.
 The water was rising to three meters,” he said.

+Prime Minister Pedro Sanchez said the government “would not abandon” those affected by the floods.

+“All of Spain weeps with all of you.
+Our absolute priority is to help you… We won’t abandon you,” he said in a televised address.

-Spain’s King Felipe VI said he was “devastated” by the loss of life and thanked emergency services for their response.
-The monarchy also offered “our heartfelt condolences” to families of the victims.
+King Felipe VI said he was “devastated” by the loss of life and thanked emergency services for their response.
+The monarchy also offered “heartfelt condolences” to families of the victims.

-Emergency services in the region urged citizens to avoid any kind of road travel and to follow further updates from official sources.

-Footage shared on social media showed firefighters rescuing trapped drivers amid heavy rain in the town of Alzira and cars stranded in flooded streets.
+European Commission President Ursula von der Leyen said the European Union was “ready to help” with rescue efforts.

+“What we are seeing is devastating,” von der Leyen told a news conference.
+“We have activated our Copernicus satellite system to help coordinate the rescue teams, and we have already offered to activate our civil protection mechanism.”

 Trains to the cities of Madrid and Barcelona were cancelled due to the flooding, and schools and other essential services were suspended in the worst-hit areas.